6 Ways to Support Independence At Home

 Mail Sorting & Shredding:

 Now is a good time to get organized!
-Fill an empty box with items to be shredded once life returns.
+Fill an empty box with items to be shredded.
 For shredding guidelines visit the FTC.

 Independence Tip:

-Encourage your clients to keep all their unpaid bills in a safe spot.
+Encourage seniors to keep all their unpaid bills in a safe spot.

 EMOTION